-PHP Arrays, one of the interesting topic in PHP, in learning part of view, since, it includes several direct PHP functions to work with arrays.
+PHP Arrays, one of the interesting topic in PHP, in learning part of a view, since, it includes several direct PHP functions to work with arrays.
 In this article, we took one of those functions, PHP in_array(), to learn about it in detail.

 Keeping the third parameter as TRUE is safe forever.
 Why because, if the master array contains 0, true/false or NULL as its entry, then, in_array will return unexpected results.
 For example,